Stable envelopes for slices of the affine Grassmannian

-As a side effect, these classes lie only in localized cohomology, but we won't use this classes when we need non-localized statements.
-One can rewrite all recursions in terms of original $\Stab$, just inserting appropriate polarizations.
+As a side effect, these classes lie only in localized cohomology, but we will not use these classes when we need non-localized statements.
+All recursions can be rewritten in terms of the original $\Stab$, simply by inserting the appropriate polarizations.

 The recursion relation appear from application of both \refProp{PropThetaStab} and \refProp{PropRestrictionTheta} to the following expression

 This gives the following relations similar to the ones in \cite{Su}.